 - Guard your heart.
 When something unhealthy tempts your heart, it is your responsibility to guard it against temptation.
 “Above all else, guard your heart, for it is the wellspring of life.”
 (Proverbs 4:23) Build walls around yourself to fortify against sexual temptation, pornography, and gambling.

 - Set your heart.
-Set your thoughts and affections on what’s most important in life.
-Your relationship with God.
+Set your thoughts and affections on what’s most important in life: your relationship with God.
 Don’t “feel” like it?
-We’re not talking about feelings here.
 We’re not talking about following those feelings.
 We need to choose to lead them instead.

 - Invest your heart.
 Don’t wait until you feel like doing the right thing in your marriage or family.
 Do it today.
 Start investing your time and energy into your wife and/or kids.

 This post was originally published at MarkMerrill.com entitled “Lead Your Heart (Part 2).”

 Sound off: Where do you think your heart is most invested right now?

 Huddle up with your kids and ask, “Why is it important to do what is right over what you feel like doing?”